 The announcement last week from Microsoft around Teams specifically cited an ‘active daily user count’ of around 13 million (wow!) making it 30% larger (in terms of active daily users) than Slack if Slack’s recent IPO filing, citing 10 million daily users, has not significantly changed.

 This is impressive by any measure – platform adoption in this space is something that Microsoft has always struggled with – especially with ‘included’ products that orbit around the collaboration space.
 And suggests a trajectory that rivals SharePoint itself.

 For Enterprise customers, Teams represents challenges – especially if voice is part of the equation – and I suspect that ‘adoption’ of Teams is a little like the early ‘adoption’ of Office 365 in many estates, which was (in many cases) just using Exchange Online with some sprinkling of ‘new’ SharePoint (with the majority of the SharePoint estate staying on-premises for considerable while).

-I know (from talking with smaller customers) that Teams adoption has been forced on some of them, especially where they don’t have the in-house skills in Microsoft 365, as they were unsure of what to do when the ‘upgrade’ notices came around – the concept of ‘islands’ and ‘hybrid’ was poorly handled in my view.
+I know (from talking with smaller customers) that Teams adoption has been forced on some of them, especially where they don’t have the in-house skills in Office 365, as they were unsure of what to do when the ‘upgrade’ notices came around – the concept of ‘islands’ and ‘hybrid’ was poorly handled in my view.

 Furthermore, the interoperability of Teams is challenging for those customers that want to collaborate beyond the corporate boundary.
 Switching between tenants is currently horrific and controls for external/guest access to Teams are blunt tools at best – with Slack managing both use cases with ease by comparison.